krishirajsinh-p/MediaSleuth360/README.md

     <h1>
         🔎 MediaSleuth360
     </h1>
-    MediaSleuth360 is a web platform that leverages AI to enhance media content interaction, making it easier for users to find specific information in video or audio files.
+    MediaSleuth360 aims to revolutionize how users interact with media content by leveraging advanced AI technologies.
+The platform can be the go-to tool for extracting, understanding, and navigating information from video and audio files, enhancing productivity and accessibility for users across various domains, including education, content creation, and entertainment.
 </div>

 ## Demo Video 🎥